 Now whenever you search for a term that may have local intent you will be provided with local results regardless of whether you have entered a location or not.
 Usually this only happened when you were logged in.
 Now you don’t even need to be logged in.
 Google can detect your IP and based on this information will determine your location and supply you with local results.

 This may be great for the searcher, however this now creates a real danger that long standing rankings could now be pushed down several places as more localised listings are given priority.
 The fall out of this is, you could be missing out on traffic simply because that first page ranking you once had has now been pushed down onto page two to make way for local listings.

 Whether we like it or not Google is watching its users and is hell bent on providing them with what Google’s believes to be the most relevant local information related to the search they have carried out.
 Now of course not every search query has a local intent but you can’t afford to assume that the terms you believe you should be found for won’t trigger local results.

-Local SEO can be broken down into four main areas:
+Local SEO can be broken down into five main areas: